A Thousand Years of Hope - 15. Chapter 15

 “No.” Tani cleared his throat and started walking to the house behind them.

 “An apple orchard in Greece,” Tani said.
-“I used to plant trees here and tend the place myself.
-Now I get help from a nosy neighbor when I’m not around.”
+“I used to plant trees here and tend the place myself, but I get help from a nosy neighbor when I’m not around.”

-“Interesting to know,” Dante said, as Tani walked up to the front door.
+“Interesting to know,” Dante said as Tani approached the front door.

-The picture window in the living room opened.
-The kitchen window too.
+The picture window in the living area opened.
+The kitchen window, too.
 A kettle filled with water started whistling on the stove.
-The scent of fresh laundered sheets filled the house, soon accompanied by the scent of baking potatoes.
+The scent of fresh, laundered sheets filled the house, soon accompanied by baking potatoes.

 “No one,” Tani said, removing his jacket.
 He dumped it on an armchair and looked at Dante.
 “The house has a domestic spell to manage necessities.
-Cale helped me cast it when he thought I was going to go crazy and not take care of myself.”
+Cale helped me cast it when he thought I would go crazy and not take care of myself.”

 “Why did he think that?”
 Dante asked, a frown creasing his forehead as he stared at Tani.

 Tani looked around the comfortable living room.
-The comfortable couches around the living room, the fireplace in the corner, the shelves filled with books on the opposite end.
-He had once spent a whole three months chopping wood for the fireplace like a mad man.
-Shaking his head, he opted for truth.
+There were comfortable couches around the living room, the fireplace in the corner, the shelves filled with books on the opposite end.
+He had once spent a month chopping wood for the fireplace like a madman.
+Shaking his head, he returned to his gaze and opted for truth.
 He had nothing more to lose anyway.

 “I built this house when you left me in this world and went to a place I could not reach you,” Tani said.
-“I have loved you too long, too hard and at times, it has come close to breaking me.
+“I have loved you too long, too hard, and at times, it has come close to breaking me.
 When I reach that point, I find peace in this place.
-The peace finding is not always a healthy process.
+Finding peace is not always a healthy process.
 Cale is my warden.
 He has done his best to protect me when…”

-“Finish it, Tani,” Dante said, taking a step closer.
-His gaze intent as he studied Tani.
+“Finish it, Tani,” Dante said, stepping closer.
+His gaze was intent as he studied Tani.
 “I want to hear it.
 When what?”

-Tani started to turn away afraid of voicing his obsessive tendencies.
-Through the living room picture window, he caught a glimpse of the apple trees growing there and frowned.
+Tani started to turn away, afraid of voicing his obsessive tendencies.
+He saw the apple trees growing in the orchard through the living room picture window and frowned.

 Dante closed the distance between them and turned him around so that he could look into Tani’s eyes.